top of page

 Phoenix, Arizona

-Summer STEM camp for girls K-12 on the Navajo Nation, hands on STEM learning, outdoor activities, and leadership programming.
+Summer STEM camp for girls K-12 on the Navajo Nation.

 Keres Children’s Learning Center